harrison-ai/hai-dataeng-tech-task/README.md

 There's no one right answer here, and some parts of the problem are deliberately under-specified.
-The aim is for you to demonstrate how you'd approach the problem, and to have something that we can discuss together and expand on in a follow-up interview.
+The aim is for you to demonstrate how you'd approach the problem, and to have something we can discuss together, and expand on, in a follow-up interview.